mattydevicce/pluto/u6-apis/d38-cache-em-all/react-movie-listing.md

 ### GOAL

-- Utilize to build a React app.
+- Utilize React app to build an app that let's a user search for movie(s) and list them.

 - The app should be able to list movies [OMDBapi](http://www.omdbapi.com/) to search for matching movies and then display the results.
  - *Example*: If a user searches for `Star Wars`, a list of every Star Wars movie will be displayed.